 - Check Glassdoor for the company specific interview experience

-- You can do this by searching for the company on Glassdoor, then selecting the interview filter, and then drilling down by job title –
+- You can do this by searching for the company on Glassdoor, then selecting the interview filter, and then drilling down by job title

 - As an added bonus this will also give you a sense of what interviewing at the company is like

-Check out the interviewer on Linkedin
+Check out the interviewer

-It’s helpful for you to see what sorts of backgrounds and experiences are valued at your possible future employer.
-Chances are that they post on Linkedin allowing you to understand their concerns, personality and interests.
+The interviewer may also post on Linkedin, allowing you to understand their concerns, personality and interests.
 Finally, since it’s always good to expand your network, connecting with your interviewer after the interview on Linkedin (with a thank you note) is a great way to make new connections for the future.

 Audit the company